* * * *

 The “Tipperary” image is courtesy of It’s a Long Way to Tipperary – Wikipedia.

-Note” also that an asterisk in the main text indicates a statement supported by a reference detailed further in this “notes” section.
+Note” also: An asterisk in the main text indicates a statement supported by a reference detailed further in this “notes” section.
 Thus as to Jesus’ brother being the “first,” see James the Just, First Bishop of Jerusalem, Jesus’ brother.

 As to the asterisk next to the passage “the 21 days since we left on September 13:” We actually reached Leon on October 4.